 by Frank Pauc

 This first appeared in Frank’s blog on August 17, 2019, as “Living Dangerously.”
 It is republished here with the author’s permission.
+This first appeared in The Havok Journal on April 16, 2021.

 “But beware and watch yourself very well, lest you forget the things that your eyes saw, and lest these things depart from your heart, all the days of your life, and you shall make them known to your children and your children’s children.” – the words of Moses, from the Book of Deuteronomy